nhtyy/pyp2pchat/README.md

  If everyone leaves a room, as in there is no active connections to the room at any given moment, the room is deleted, so, only active rooms are passed on to future nodes.
 (Coming soon, for now rooms are stored until the instance dies)

- if a node points to another node, and someone

 Upcoming updates:
 1. autoamtic node finding, for now if the original peer you pointed to goes down you must manually restart and connect to a live node.